rjkerrison/lab-welcome-to-france-game/readme.md

 Add a clock which counts down.
 When the clock reaches zero, the player has lost.
 If the player wins before the clock hits zero, stop the clock.

+## BONUS: Add order rules

+In real life, there are a few restrictions on collecting _tous les papiers_:

+- It's impossible to get a bank account without first having a SIM card.
+- It's impossible to get a _titre de séjour_ (residence permit) without first having an address.
+- It's impossible to get a _carte vitale_ (health insurance card) without first having a job and an address.
+- It's impossible to get a job without first having the right to work, proven by a _titre de séjour_.

+Implement these rules in your `collect()` method.
+You should indicate to the user which rule is blocking them, if any.

+Finally, try playing the game!